NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Extinction Curse/Kimilekki.md

 abilities_mid:
   - name: ""
   - name: "Truth Vulnerability"
-    desc: "  A glabrezu's lies sustain them, and the truth can destroy them.\nWhenever a revelation effect counteracts or reveals the glabrezu's illusions or the glabrezu fails a save against an effect that would prevent them from lying (such as [[Spells/Ring of Truth|Ring of Truth]]), the demon takes 5d6 mental damage.\nThey take this damage only once per effect, even if the effect reveals multiple illusions or prevents multiple lies."
+    desc: "  A glabrezu's lies sustain them, and the truth can destroy them.\n\nWhenever a revelation effect counteracts or reveals the glabrezu's illusions or the glabrezu fails a save against an effect that would prevent them from lying (such as [[Spells/Ring of Truth|Ring of Truth]]), the demon takes 5d6 mental damage.\n\nThey take this damage only once per effect, even if the effect reveals multiple illusions or prevents multiple lies."

 attacks:
   - name: ""